 - One party has undertaken the decision to separate or divorce and the other wants to work on the marriage.
 In this case, I refer couples to Discernment Counseling.

-If any of the above issues relate to your and your partner in your relationship, contact me today for a free consultation.
+In my relationship counseling sessions, I help people develop the necessary skills needed to heal and maintain sustaining love.
 I would love to speak about how I may be able to help you reconnect and rekindle your love for one another, or in the case of divorcing parents, how to co-parent in a respectful, positive way.